Latent space projections and atlases: A cautionary tale in deep neuroimaging using autoencoders: Discussion

 \section{Discussion}

-Our model successfully encodes MRI brain volumes into a compact latent representation that aligns with known anatomical and clinical patterns.
-The combination of autoencoding and DR allows us to explore and interpret learned features.
+Our model successfully encoded MRI brain volumes into a compact latent representation that aligned with known anatomical and clinical patterns.
+The combination of autoencoding and DR allowed us to explore and interpret learned features.
 Results suggest potential applications in early diagnosis, subgroup identification, and biomarker discovery.